AndrewC55/Group3Coursework/use-cases/use-case-issue-31.md

 ### Trigger

-A request for the population of people living in rural areas is sent to Marketing.
+A request for the population of people living in rural areas in each country is sent to Marketing.

 ## MAIN SUCCESS SCENARIO

-1. Director of Marketing asks an executive for the populations of people living in rural areas.
+1. Director of Marketing asks an executive for the populations of people living in rural areas in each country.
-2. Marketing executive asks system for population of people living in rural areas.
+2. Marketing executive asks system for population of people living in rural areas in each country.
-3. Population of people living in rural areas is given to the Marketing executive.
+3. Population of people living in rural areas in each country is given to the Marketing executive.
 4. Marketing executive gives report to CFO.

 ## EXTENSIONS